-The Dams-C2M2 recommended process for using the model involves five steps, as shown in Figure 1.
+The recommended process for using the Dams-C2M2model involves five steps, as shown in Figure 1.
 This Implementation Guide is organized into those steps.
-The guide highlights approaches to implementing both the administrative and substantive elements of each of the five steps of the model process, taking into account the actions and perspectives of the organization, facilitator, and participants.
+The guide highlights approaches to implementing both the administrative and substantive elements of each of the five steps of the model process, considering the actions and perspectives of the organization, facilitator, and participants.
 The approaches are presented as considerations, ranging from simple to complex, which can be selected by the organization based on its structure; available personnel and financial resources; and current processes related to planning, gap analysis, and project management.

 Organizations implementing the Dams-C2M2 should first read the Dams-C2M2 document to become familiar with the model's contents and definitions.
 The sequential application of the Implementation Guide can help owners and operators implement the model and document decisions made throughout the process.
 The templates included in the appendices are intended to aid in data collection, analysis, and decision documentation.
-They can be tailored by the organization based on its structure, resources, needs, and current processes (e.g., adjusting document formatting to landscape; increasing column and row sizes to allow for more note-taking space; or adding columns, rows, or additional space for other content).
-The Dams-C2M2 is available at www.dhs.gov/publication/dams-c2m2 and Microsoft Word versions of the templates are available for download from the Homeland Security Information Network - Critical Infrastructure (HSIN-CI) Dams Portal or upon request from the Dams Sector-Specific Agency (<a href="https://dams.gov/leans.gov
+They can be tailored by the organization based on its structure, resources, needs, and current processes (e.g., increasing column and row sizes to allow for more note-taking space; adding document handling markings; or modifying tables to add other content).
+The Dams-C2M2 is available at cisa.gov/dams-sector-publications and Microsoft Word versions of the templates are available for download from the Homeland Security Information Network - Critical Infrastructure (HSIN-CI) Dams Portal or upon request from the Dams Sector Management Team (DamsSector@cisa.dhs.gov).